Chewing gum is a silky, elastic substance that is made to be chewed but not engulfed. Chewing gum consists of-

 Frequently chewing gum can affect the people having migraines and headaches constantly.
 It will worsen the pain.
 The researchers concluded that migraine sufferers would possibly need to limit chewing gum.

-Constant chewing might cause a jaw problem referred to as TMD (temporo-mandibular disorder), that result in pain after you chew.
+Constant chewing might cause a jaw problem referred to as TMD (temporomandibular disorder), which results in pain after you chew.